Characterisation of chaos in meteoroid streams. Application to the Geminids: Results

 In Fig. \ref{fig:lim_radius}, with a limit radius of $8.10^{-4}$ m, we obtain the expected result.
-The second panel in the same figure shows an histogram from IC2 particles, with a radius inferior to the limit chosen.
+The second panel in the same figure shows a histogram for IC2 particles, with a radius inferior to the limit chosen.
 No peak should be visible in this histogram, but one does exist for the strongest MMR in our maps (2:3 with the Earth).
 This MMR does not appear in the IC1 set, which explains the discrepancy.
-To make sure the diffusion is stronger that this resonance, $r_{lim}$ must be decreased.
+To make sure the diffusion is stronger than this resonance, $r_{lim}$ must be decreased.
 On the last panel, we draw a new histogram from IC2 with a limit radius of $3.10^{-4}$ m.
 This time, the peak on the last MMR disappears for particles whose radius is inferior to this new limit.

 The limit radius could therefore be different for other showers, depending on which resonances play a role in their evolution.
 We point out that this radius limit is an estimation that could be refined by a detailed theoretical analysis, but such an analysis is beyond the scope of this paper.